-Nowak and his colleagues also directly compared extortion with "compliance", which is when the player ensures his own payoffs don't exceed his partners.
-To do this, they used a mathematical approach called "adaptive dynamics", which allows one to look at the invasion of rare mutants into a population.
-They found, interestingly, while extortion gives way to cooperation, compliance ultimately leads to a population of selfish individuals (Christian Hilbe, Nowak, & Traulsen, 2013).
-This reveals the counterintuitive nature of games - it's often not the "best" strategy (from our moralistic perspective) that leads to the "best" outcome for individuals or populations.
+Nowak and his colleagues also directly compared extortion with "compliance," which is when the player ensures his own payoffs don't exceed his partners.
+To do this, they used a mathematical approach called "adaptive dynamics," which allows one to look at the invasion of rare mutants into a population.
+They found, interestingly, while extortion gives way to cooperation, compliance ultimately leads to a population of selfish individuals (Hilbe, Nowak, & Traulsen, 2013).
+This reveals the counterintuitive nature of games-it's often not the "best" strategy (from our moralistic perspective) that leads to the "best" outcome for individuals or populations.

 Hilbe et al. extended this result to consider the effect of variation in group sizes.
-Group size influences relatedness and the likelihood of reencountering the same partner (Hamilton 1964, Frank 1998, Krasnow, Delton, Tooby, & Cosmides, 2013), and therefore might change how different strategies fair.
-Hilbe et al. found that, while at large group sizes compliance (and other "generous" strategies) ultimately pave the way to selfishness, at small group sizes such generous strategies can maintain cooperation (Christian Hilbe, Wu, Traulsen, & Nowak, 2015).
+Group size influences relatedness and the likelihood of re-encountering the same partner (Hamilton, 1964; Frank, 1998; Krasnow, Delton, Tooby, & Cosmides, 2013), and therefore might change how different strategies fare.
+Hilbe et al. (2015) found that, while at large group sizes compliance (and other "generous" strategies) ultimately pave the way to selfishness, at small group sizes such generous strategies can maintain cooperation.
 The question remains how cooperation would be maintained at large group sizes.

-Nowak and his colleagues extended his results to repeated games with any number of players, providing a formal theory for zero-determinant strategies (Christian Hilbe, Wu, Traulsen, & Nowak, 2014).
+Nowak and his colleagues extended his results to repeated games with any number of players, providing a formal theory for zero-determinant strategies (Hilbe, Wu, Traulsen, & Nowak, 2014).
 They also showed that coordination between players can resolve some of the problems posed by large groups, and, more broadly, that zero-determinant strategies are evidence that individual players can exert control beyond their own outcomes.

-The evolution of hypocrites
+The Evolution of Hypocrites

-Zero-determinant strategies are about reciprocity - ensuring that the benefits you receive from other co-operators are at least as good if not better than those your partner receives.
+Zero-determinant strategies are about reciprocity-ensuring that the benefits you receive from other cooperators are at least as good if not better than those your partner receives.
 But direct returns from a partner aren't the only way to benefit from cooperation.
 The other possibility is that you receive benefits from a third party, or via indirect reciprocity.
 A classic example would be reputation effects: when individuals gain a reputation based on their actions, and cooperative decisions are made based on those reputations, it can pay to cooperate and therefore gain a good reputation.

-However, Nowak, Ohtsuki and Iwasa were interested in a critical assumption that most models of indirect reciprocity make: that all interactions are observable.
+However, Nowak, Ohtsuki, and Iwasa were interested in a critical assumption that most models of indirect reciprocity make: that all interactions are observable.
 In real life, some interactions may be observed by others ("public"), while others may be viewed only by your interacting partner ("private").
-If both public and private interactions occur, it might pay to cooperate in public, when one is being observe, but defect in private, when one's reputation won't be affected (Ohtsuki, Iwasa, & Nowak, 2015).
+If both public and private interactions occur, it might pay to cooperate in public, when one is being observed, but defect in private, when one's reputation won't be affected (Ohtsuki, Iwasa, & Nowak, 2015).

-Ohtsuki et al. decided to model cooperation when some actions happen in private and others in public, and players can adjust their strategy accordingly.
+Ohtsuki et al. (2015) decided to model cooperation when some actions happen in private and others in public, and players can adjust their strategy accordingly.
 Following standard approaches to indirect reciprocity, players can cooperate with "deserving" players (those with "good" reputations for being cooperative) and defect against bad players.
 They found that under some circumstances an "honest" strategy evolves, in which players cooperate with deserving players both in public, when being observed, and in private.
-However, in other circumstances a hypocritical strategy evolves, in which players cooperate in public but defect in private.
-Critically, "honest" strategies are only evolutionarily stable when the chance of being observed is high.
-In other words, as interactions become increasingly private, hypocrisy prevails (Ohtsuki et al., 2015).
+However, in other circumstances a hypocritical strategy evolves, in which players cooperate cooperate with deserving strategy evolves, in which players with deserving players both in public, when being observed, and in private.
+However, in other circumstances a hypocritical strategy evolves, in which players cooperate with deserving strategies are only evolutionarily stable when the chance of being observed is high.
+In other words, as interactions become increasingly private, hypocrisy prevails.